jerickjoe111/launch-school/LS170-LS171/concepts/02_the_transport_layer.md

 ## Flow Control

-A sender is only able to process some amount of data at a time; when data is waiting to be processed by the receiver, it is stored in a buffer, whose size will depend on the memory allocated on each situation.
+A receiver is only able to process some amount of data at a time; when data is waiting to be processed by the receiver, it is stored in a buffer, whose size will depend on the memory allocated on each situation.
 Flow control is a technique to prevent the sender from overwhelming the receiver with too much data at once.
 This is achieved thanks to the dynamic use of the WINDOW field in the segments sent: if the receiver's buffer is getting full, the receiver can let the sender know by adjusting and setting a lower WINDOW field value in the segment sent back to it.

 However, in order to prevent both parts to overwhelm the underlying network, an extra congestion avoidance system is needed.